cull-os/cab/docs/README.md

-Cab is a reproducible derivation file (`.drv`) composer, it does not build, but create self-contained derivation files that get built by a builder-protocol compliant build server.
+Cab is a reproducible derivation file (`.drv`) composer, it does not build, but create self-contained derivation files that get built by a realizer-protocol compliant build server.

 Contributors are expected to follow the [code of conduct](CODE_OF_CONDUCT.md).